allegro/blog/_posts/2023-02-16-learning-from-noisy-data.md

 <figure>
     <a id="figure2"></a>
     <img alt="Oh no, please, not the noise!" src="/img/articles/2023-02-16-learning-from-noisy-data/figure2-test-accuracy.png" style="display:block;float:none;margin-left:auto;margin-right:auto;width:70%;margin-bottom:10px">
-    <figcaption> <b> Figure 2.
+    <figcaption> <p markdown="1"><b> Figure 2.
 Test accuracy as a function of label noise percentage. </b> The X axis indicates the ratio of mislabelled to correctly labelled examples.
 The dataset used here was ImageNet, corrupted with synthetic label noise.
-Image source: [^1]. </figcaption>
+Image source: [^1].</p></figcaption>
 </figure>

 How can this problem be mitigated?
 One approach is to simply put more effort into the labeling process — we can let